aws-observability/aws-otel-java-instrumentation/instrumentation/aws-sdk/README.md

 The AdotAwsSdkInstrumentationModule uses the instrumentation (specified in AdotAwsClientInstrumentation) to register the AdotAwsSdkTracingRequestHandler through `typeInstrumentations`.

 Key aspects of handler registration:
 - `order` method ensures ADOT instrumentation runs after OpenTelemetry's base instrumentation.
-It is set to 99 as precaution, in case upstream aws-sdk registers more handlers.
+It is set to the max integer value, as precaution, in case upstream aws-sdk registers more handlers.
-- `AdotAwsSdkClientInstrumentation` class
+- `AdotAwsSdkClientInstrumentation` class adds ADOT handler to list of request handlers

 **AdotAwsSdkClientInstrumentation**